GreenLyte712/Entry_Level/README.md

-The java backend files basically do what Spring does in terms of they create an API end point but without using Spring.
+The java backend files basically do what Spring does in terms of they create an API endpoint but without using Spring.